jameskraus/blog/src/pages/declarative-data-visualizations/index.md

 ### What good is React without state management?

 Using React to render our charts, with its declarative style, makes rendering stateful charts so much easier.
-Let's slam the bar chart and pie chart together, my tracking hover state across both charts.
+Let's slam the bar chart and pie chart together to showcase sharing state.
 When the user hovers over an item, we'll add a `stroke` around the edge of the corresponding bar and sector:

 <div class="full-width-codesandbox">
 <iframe src="https://codesandbox.io/embed/github/jameskraus/sandbox-d3-path/tree/linked-charts/?codemirror=1&view=split" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>